Dhghomon/easy_rust/README.md

 }
 ```

-Rust doesn't know what type you want.
+Rust doesn't know what type you want, because many types can be made from a `&str`.

 ```
 error[E0282]: type annotations needed